The need for multicomponent dust attenuation in modeling nebular emission: Constraints from SDSS-IV MaNGA: Introduction

 The layout of this paper is as follows.
 In Section~\ref{sec:data}, we introduce the observational data we use.
 In Section~\ref{sec:method}, we detail the method we use to measure the nebular attenuation curve.
 In Section~\ref{sec:results}, we show our results and compare the attenuation curve we derive with those in the literature.
 In Section~\ref{sec:explain}, we examine some physical models and observational effects that could potentially explain our results. {In Section~\ref{sec:impact}, we estimate the impact of the line-specific attenuation on nebular diagnostics.} We discuss the robustness of our method in Section~\ref{sec:discussions}, and draw our conclusions in Section~\ref{sec:conclusions}.
-We also present several tests on different linear regression algorithms and emission line measurements in Appendix~\ref{appendix} and Appendix~\ref{appendix:b}.

-For convenience, we only show the wavelength of any given forbidden line when first introduced, unless there are other emission lines with different wavelengths but produced by the same kind of ion.
+We also present several tests on different linear regression algorithms and emission line measurements in Appendix~\ref{appendix} and Appendix~\ref{appendix:b}. {In Appendix~\ref{subsec:high_resol_hii}, we apply our method to a data set with high spatial resolutions from a single galaxy, IC 342.} For convenience, we only show the wavelength of any given forbidden line when first introduced, unless there are other emission lines with different wavelengths but produced by the same kind of ion.